hdntc/typescript_dsa/README.md

 Changes to pre-existing implementations are also welcome :]

 ### If you find a typo in documentation:
-This repo uses typedoc to generate documentation from JSDoc comments, so please fix typos directly in the code.
-Then submit a pull request.
+This repo uses [TypeDoc](https://github.com/TypeStrong/typedoc) to generate documentation from [JSDoc](https://jsdoc.app/)  comments, so please fix typos directly in the code and submit a pull request.
+Please do not directly edit files in the docs directory.